Morris Plains, New Jersey

 Morris Plains is a borough in Morris County, in the U.S. state of New Jersey.
 As of the 2020 United States census, the borough's population was 6,153, an increase of 621 (+11.2%) from the 2010 census count of 5,532, which in turn reflected an increase of 296 (+5.7%) from the 5,236 counted in the 2000 census.

 Morris Plains was incorporated as a borough by an act of the New Jersey Legislature on March 15, 1926, from portions of Hanover Township, based on the results of a referendum held on April 15, 1926.
 The borough's name comes from Lewis Morris, colonial governor of New Jersey.

 Morris Plains serves as a bedroom community, with many residents traveling to work in New York City.
-The Morristown Line of NJ Transit provides commuters with direct access to New York Penn Station and to Hoboken Terminal.
+The Morristown Line of NJ Transit provides commuters with direct access to New York Penn Station and Hoboken Terminal.

 Geography

 According to the United States Census Bureau, the borough had a total area of 2.59 square miles (6.71 km^{2}), including 2.55 square miles (6.61 km^{2}) of land and 0.04 square miles (0.09 km^{2}) of water (1.35%).

 Unincorporated communities, localities and place names located partially or completely within the township include Littleton.

 The borough borders the Morris County municipalities of Hanover Township, Morris Township and Parsippany–Troy Hills.